FadedFocusDev/FadedFocusDev/README.md

-- 👋 Hi, I’m @FadedFocusDev
+- 👋 Hi, I’m Logan Yates!
 - 👀 I’m interested in ...
-Web Development, coding in general, listening to and making music, and overall minding my own business and improving myself!
+Web Development, coding in general, listening to and making music, and improving myself!
 - 🌱 I’m currently learning ...
 HTML and CSS.
-I'm about to start Javascript sometime this week!
-Down the road i'd like to learn even more languages including: Python, PHP, and others.
+Down the road i'd like to learn even more languages including: Python, PHP, and others.I've started taking the CS50 computer science course from Harvard University through EdX and am very excited for this journey.
 - 💞️ I’m looking to collaborate on ...
 I'm still in the learning stages but i'll contribute any amount of help if the result is knowledge.
-- 📫 How to reach me ... on twitter: https://twitter.com/FadedFocus601 or via my alternative email: logyat48@gmail.com
+- 📫 How to reach me ...
+Through email: WrongwayYates@gmail.com

 <!---
 FadedFocusDev/FadedFocusDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.